Mr. Tyler Wiernusz

 Instrumental Music Teacher & Director of Bands

 Tyler Wiernusz is currently the instrumental music teacher and director of bands at Clearview Regional High School in Mullica Hill, NJ.
 At Clearview, he organizes and instructs all curricular instrumental ensembles at the high school, teaches brass pedagogy throughout the district, and serves the director of the marching band.
 Under his guidance the wind ensemble qualified for the New Jersey State Band Gala, as well as being a featured performer at the New Jersey State Music Educators Association.
 The Marching Band has continued their run of Top 10 finishes at the Atlantic Coast Championships, in addition to their full schedule of community and scholastic events.
+He is currently on the Brass Education Team at the Jersey Surf Drum and Bugle Corps of Drum Corps International.

 He received a Master’s Degree in Music Education from Michigan State University and his Bachelor of Music Degree in Music Education major with a concentration in Tuba from the University of Delaware.
 Tyler held the position of brass technician at the Pioneer Drum and Bugle Corps (DCI), brass caption head with the Windsor Regiment Drum and Bugle Corps (DCA), and music staff member at InMotion Winds (WGI), in addition to instructing various scholastic marching band positions across the country as a brass specialist and program consultant.
 He continues to write and design shows in the marching arts, including most recently at Clearview Regional High School (NJ) and South Lakes High School (VA).